-- 1. One parking space for each dwelling unit shall be - 2.
-Corner lots shall not have garages that face the side - Services, above ground equipment and trash container areas shall be located on the alley.
+- 1. One parking space for each dwelling unit shall be within a garage.
+[E] - 2.
+Corner lots shall not have garages that face the side street.
+[E] - Services, above ground equipment and trash container areas shall be located on the alley.
 [W]